JGCRI/gcam-doc/mac-build.md

 ### Development tools
 - Install java SDK 1.8
 - Install a C++ development environment on the Mac.
-The easiest way to do this is to install XCode, available in the AppStore at no cost.
+The easiest way to do this is to install XCode, available in the App Store at no cost.

 ### 1. Install xerces library